kasramp/yt-x-bsd-wrapper/README.md

 *BSD wrapper for yt-x project.

-The [yt-x](https://github.com/Benexl/yt-x) allows watching YouTube from command line and works flawlessly on Linux.
-However, it needs some tweaking to make it run on OpenBSD and FreeBSD.
-The goal of this project is wrap the yt-x to make sure BSD users can use it without much of tinkering.
+[yt-x](https://github.com/Benexl/yt-x) is a command-line tool that lets you watch YouTube directly from your terminal — it works flawlessly on Linux, but requires a few tweaks to run smoothly on BSD systems.

+This project provides a lightweight wrapper that adapts yt-x for OpenBSD and FreeBSD, handling the necessary compatibility fixes so BSD users can enjoy the same experience without extra setup or tinkering.

 ## Dependencies